learn-co-curriculum/cssi-8-giphy-lab/README.md

 First clone this repo so you have our starter code.
 You should be familiar with the contents of main.py after today's lesson.

-If you are having trouble cloning the repo, the boilplate code for main.py is below.
+If you are having trouble cloning the repo, the boilerplate code for main.py is below.
 ```python
 import webapp2
 import json